Portia-Reginald/HR-METRICS/README.md

 - Power Query Transformations
 I imported the dataset into Power Query for more structured cleaning:

-  - Renamed Columns: Adjusted column names for clarity and consistency (e.g., converting “yrsAtCompany” to “YearsAtCompany”).
+  - Renamed Columns: Adjusted column names for clarity and consistency.

   - Replaced Values: Used the Replace Values function to improve interpretability.
 For instance, changing numeric values in worklife balance ratings to descriptive labels like “Low,” “High” etc.